muneeb-rashid-cyan/Book_Translation_Using_LLM/README.md

-# Medical Chatbot using LLaMA2 RAG with Pinecone
+# Book Translation using OpenAI and LlamaIndex

-This project demonstrates an end-to-end pipeline for a medical chatbot using LLaMA2 Retrieval-Augmented Generation (RAG) and Pinecone.
-The chatbot allows users to ask medical-related questions and get accurate answers based on a knowledge base.
+This project demonstrates an end-to-end pipeline for translating books using OpenAI's language models and LlamaIndex.
+The application supports uploading book texts, translating them into different languages, and indexing the translations for efficient search and retrieval.

 ## Features

-- Ask medical-related questions.
+- Upload book texts.
-- Retrieve and generate accurate answers using LLaMA2 RAG model.
+- Translate book texts into multiple languages using OpenAI's language models.
-- Fast and efficient search with Pinecone.
+- Index the translations using LlamaIndex for efficient search.
 - User-friendly interface with Streamlit.

 ## Getting Started